Anjali-DA/Django-Project/README.md

 3. python Project1/manage.py runserver

 By running the surver we get a http link: *http://127.0.0.1:8000/*

 4. In a web page, we'll add a 'Home' app with the command: python Project1/manage.py startapp Home
+5. To visit the admin page: type /admin after the hyperlink